binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 * Regular penetration testing
 * Many other aspects covered in the VPS and Network chapters

-In general, your engineers are going to have to be as good or better than those of any given CSP you are comparing capabilities with in order to achieve similar levels of security at the infrastructure level.
+In general, your engineers are going to have to be as good or better than those of any given CSP that you are comparing capabilities with, in order to achieve a similar level of security at the infrastructure level.

-Trust is an issue with the Cloud, you do not have control of your data or the people that create and administer the Cloud environment you decide to use.
+Trust is an issue with the Cloud since you do not have control of your data or the people that create and administer the Cloud environment you decide to use.

 #### Skills

-In many cases smaller CSPs suffer from the same resourcing issues that many businesses do with regards to having solid security skills and engagement in order for their workers to apply security in-house.
+In many cases smaller CSPs suffer from the same resourcing issues that many businesses do, with regards to having solid security skills and engagement in order for their workers to apply security in-house.
 To benefit from the Shared Responsibility Model of the CSP, it often pays to go with the larger CSPs.

 #### EULA